chhuang-one/sqxclib/doc/SqQuery.md

 ## Subquery and Brackets

 SqQuery can produce subquery or brackets.
-You may also use Raw Methods to do these.

 below C functions support subquery or brackets: